heymichellemac/heymichellemac-hugo/content/blog/2023/04/pop-algorithm-bubble.md

 ### Some advice Circé shares in her piece that resonated with me:

-- "*Asking people what they are watching and consuming the content they recommend*".
+> _Asking people what they are watching and consuming the content they recommend_.

 Word of mouth is great when it comes to this sort of thing.
 I watched Curb Your Enthusiasm on the recommendation of a friend and I never would have watched it otherwise.
 It's now one of my favorite TV shows.

-- "*Follow and unfollow as your interest change and grow*".
+> _Follow and unfollow as your interest change and grow._

 It's important to remember your interests change over time so be liberal with follow/unfollow.

-- "*I like searching for topics by entering keywords I’ve recently learned*".
+> _I like searching for topics by entering keywords I’ve recently learned._

 I have a list of research topics I've accumulated over time and every so often I'll spend a few hours going down a Wikipedia/YouTube rabbit hole to see where I end up.

 ### Consume content attentively: